anumehaprincy-a11y/digital-banking-app-project/README.md

 - Sprint-based execution
 - Jira-style workflow tracking

+## My Role as Project Manager
+In this project, I acted as the Project Manager, responsible for:

+- Defining project scope and objectives focused on improving user experience and transaction workflows
+- Creating and prioritizing the product backlog with user stories and acceptance criteria
+- Planning and managing sprint execution, including task tracking and progress monitoring
+- Identifying risks and dependencies and driving timely resolution
+- Maintaining visibility across tasks through structured sprint boards and documentation

+## Key Outcomes

+- Improved clarity and prioritization of high-impact features
+- Enhanced workflow visibility through structured sprint tracking
+- Strengthened execution through clear task ownership and tracking

 ## Key Contributions
 - Created and managed 10+ user stories aligned with business requirements
 - Maintained a backlog of 20+ tasks with clear prioritization